 Developing a brand is a lifelong process.
 As a marketer, you’ve already gathered and developed a whole arsenal of deliverables, all to communicate your brand visually and create a strong brand identity.
-But sometimes, you get a feeling you’re running out of ideas of how to promote your brand further…
+But sometimes, you get a feeling you’re running out of ideas on how to promote your brand, while avoiding common branding mistakes.

 You feel as if you’ve already tried out all traditional methods of branding.
 You designed and redesigned your logo multiple times.
 You gathered a pile of scrap paper and crammed your storage with thousands of marketing leftovers.